 - If you would like to put sparkly knobs on the end of your curtain rods too, I used these 40mm and these 30mm knobs.
 You will also need painters tape to tape off the knobs prior to spraying.

 I also purchased drapery clips.
-I have a feeling I won’t want to sew the rod pockets on all the curtain panels so this is a nice shortcut. 😉 I was going to find some to paint, but then purchased these because they are already the right finish for the living room.
+I have a feeling I won’t want to sew the rod pockets on all the curtain panels so this is a nice shortcut. 😉 I was purchased these because they are already the right finish for the living room.

 How to Create DIY Conduit Curtain Rods with Glass Finials:

 The first step is to clean the rods and hardware.
-I just used clorox wipes, but if you want to really want to do it by the book, deglosser will work wonders on making paint permanently stick to the glossy base of the knobs.
-I think the prep is less important for this project because the rods won’t be touched regularly.
+Deglosser will work wonders on making paint permanently stick to the glossy base of the knobs.
+I didn’t stress too much about the prep because the rods won’t be touched regularly.

 Next, tape off the glass portion of the knobs, then spray paint everything.
 Turn the parts in between coats as needed until everything well coated.
 I let it dry 48 hours to make sure the paint is cured.